RhysU/c99sh/README.md

 available.
 See [c99shrc.example](c99shrc.example) for an extended control file enabling [GSL](http://www.gnu.org/software/gsl/), [GLib](https://developer.gnome.org/glib/), and [SQLite](http://www.sqlite.org/)
 capabilities.
-This permits quickly getting access to higher-level data structures.
+Control files ease accessing libraries with higher-level data structures.

 A more entertaining example is an [OpenMP](http://openmp.org/wp/)-enabled Monte Carlo computation of π screaming like a banshee on all your cores